 She Sees Kidnapped Children

-And yes I did say easy to follow because whilst "Second Sight" is a movie of twists as Clara discovers things about people close to her it isn't the most subtle in dropping clues.
+And yes I did say easy to follow because whilst "Second Sight" is a movie of twists as Clara discovers things about people close to her it isn't the most subtle when dropping clues.
 And unfortunately it doesn't just drop clues it then reinforces them with someone mentioning the clue so that if you missed its significance the first time you won't the second.
-This lack of subtlety is not the movie's only flaw as the dialogue often is less than believable whilst of course realism often falls by the wayside in favour of drama.
+This lack of subtlety is not the only flaw as the dialogue often is less than believable whilst of course realism often falls by the wayside in favour of drama.

 What this all boils down to is that "Second Sight" is worth watching for Tatyana Ali who delivers a good performance and is the best thing about this movie.
 But beyond Ali's performance this is in many ways a typical made for TV thriller with many a typical flaw.